SoCal Focal socalfocal.com ·

 Important Disclaimer This tool is intended as a clinical decision support aid only and does not replace individualized patient assessment, multidisciplinary team review, or the clinical judgment of an experienced urologist or interventional oncologist.
 Modality selection must incorporate PSA, biopsy grade, MRI quality, patient comorbidities, and institutional expertise.
 Score thresholds are based on expert consensus principles analogous to the RENAL nephrometry framework and should be validated prospectively before use in clinical protocols.

-SoCal Focal · Expert guidance on prostate cancer focal therapy in Southern California
+SoCal Focal · Educational resource on prostate cancer focal therapy